wolfSSL/meta-wolfssl/README.md

 2. Once the 'meta-wolfssl' layer has been added to your BBLAYERS collection, you have two options

-    1. If you want to directly add wolfssl recipes to your image recipe proceed to step 3.
+    1. If you want to directly add wolfSSL recipes to your image recipe proceed to step 3.